-Stock market recovers both in points and new account openings
+The stock market recovered both in terms of points and increased new account openings.

-By the end of June, the total number of domestic individual investor accounts had exceeded 7.25 million, equivalent to more than 7.2% of the population.
+By the end of June, the total number of individual investor accounts in the country had exceeded 7.25 million, equivalent to more than 7.2% of the population.
 Meanwhile, the number of securities accounts opened by organizations stopped at only 8.

 Previously, in May, VSD recorded nearly 114,000 newly opened securities accounts.
-Thus, in June, the number of newly opened securities accounts increased by tens of thousands.
+Thus, in June, the number of newly opened securities accounts increased by more than tens of thousands.

-Domestic money flows back into the stock market as interest rates continue to fall
+Domestic cash flows return to the stock market as interest rates continue to fall

-According to some financial experts, the strong recovery of the stock market in recent times has attracted investors' money to return to the market after a period of leaving.
-At the same time, along with the continuous adjustment of bank interest rates, more money is transferred to the stock market, pushing up the average transaction value of each session.
+According to some financial experts, the strong recovery of the stock market in recent times has attracted investors' cash flow back to the market after a period of leaving.
+At the same time, along with the continuous adjustment of bank interest rates, more cash flow is transferred to the stock market, pushing the average transaction value of each session up.
 In addition, margin is also activated, "pumped" into the stock market more strongly when interest rates decrease.

 According to VSD, in June, while domestic cash flow showed signs of increasing into the stock market, foreign investors continued their net selling trend, but the selling intensity decreased significantly compared to before.
-Specifically, in June, foreign investors net sold VND400 billion on HOSE.
-This was the lowest net selling value in the second quarter after foreign investors net sold VND2,800 billion in April and more than VND3,000 billion in May.
+Specifically, in June, foreign investors net sold 400 billion VND on HOSE.
+This was the lowest net selling value in the second quarter after foreign investors net sold 2,800 billion VND in April and more than 3,000 billion VND in May.

 VSD also reported that in June, foreign investors opened nearly 200 new securities accounts on the VN-Index.
 By the end of June, foreign investors had a total of nearly 44,000 accounts.